bartbutenaers/node-red-contrib-multipart-stream-encoder/README.md

 ```

 ## Usage
-This node works closely together with the http-in node.
-The goal is to setup a stream over http, to create a continous sequence of data elements.
+This node works closely together with the HttpIn node.
+The goal is to setup a stream over http, to create a continous high-speed sequence of data elements.
 These elements can create any kind of data (text, images, ...).

 One of the most known examples is an **MJPEG stream**, to send continously JPEG images as a video stream.
+We will use MJPEG streams as an example in the remainder of this page, however other data types are possible.

 ### Streaming basics
-In some use cases, data need to be received at high rates.
-For example we want to get N camera images per second, to make sure we can display fluent video.
+Sometimes data need to be received at high rates.
+For example get N camera images per second, to be able to display fluent video.

-Such high data rates are not possible by sending a request for every image:
+Such high data rates cannot be reached by sending a request for every image:
 1. Request image 1
 1. Wait for response image 1
 1. Request image 2